lukesmoljak/PictureInPictureKotlin-Demo/PictureInPictureKotlin/diary.md

 - For the XML specific issues, I would need to investigate these attributes further to determine their impact visually and how they look / behave in lower versions.
 This would be a conversation I'd have between development and design.

+I also came to the realisation that this piece is A LOT of work and many resources times from design to development to QA to BA would be consumed.
+If business was really invested in having this done, my advice would be to not reduce the version to 21 but to consider 26 instead.
+This would remove the need to provide an alternative solution for PIP and a minor refactor could be done to handle API 31 requirements in the PIP Params Builder.